scalameter/scalameter/home/gettingstarted/reporters.md

 Constructor arguments:

-- `drawer` -- a `ChartFactory` determines the type of a chart to render
+- `drawer` -- a `ChartFactory` that determines the type of a chart to render

 Configuration: